The Importance of Mailroom Compliance in 2023

 Compliance is essential for any business that receives and handles mail that is not their own, and an important part of onboarding PilotoMail users to their digital mailbox.

 To be compliant with U.S. Postal Service regulations as a mailroom operator or manager, verifying your renter’s (including mail managers and authorized recipients) identity is crucial.

-What does it mean?
-A mailbox renter must authorize a CMRA to receive mail on their behalf by going through an identity verification process (such as notarization) that ensures the CMRA has validated each renter’s identity.
+A mailbox renter must authorize a Commercial Mail Receiving Agency (CMRA) to receive mail on their behalf by going through an identity verification process (such as notarization) that ensures the CMRA has validated each renter’s identity.